Abstract

 Terms

-Data Manager: One or many Smart Contracts implementing the high-level logic and end-user interface for managing the Data Points.
+Data Manager: One or many Smart Contracts implementing the high-level logic and end-user interfaces for managing Data Points.

 Data Point Registry: One or many Smart Contracts that define a space of compatible or interoperable Data Points.